John Lumley, 1st Baron Lumley: Early life

 He was made Knight of the Bath on 29 November 1553, and attended at the subsequent coronation of Mary I. He also served as a Commissioner of Claims at the coronations of Elizabeth I and James I.

 He was suspected of treasonable dealings with Mary, Queen of Scots, and was imprisoned in 1570 along with the Earl of Arundel, his father-in-law.
 In October 1586 he was one of the judges at the trial of Mary, Queen of Scots, and also in 1602 of the trial of Robert Devereux, 2nd Earl of Essex.

 Marriages

 Lumley married firstly, before the end of 1550, Lady Jane FitzAlan, the elder of the two daughters and co-heirs of Henry FitzAlan, 19th Earl of Arundel, by his first wife Lady Catherine Grey, daughter of Thomas Grey, 2nd Marquess of Dorset.
 Jane Lumley was one of the six principal ladies who sat in the third chariot of state at the coronation of Mary I in 1553.
 She was buried 9 March 1576/77, at Cheam, Surrey (as were three of her children, all of whom died in infancy), near her father's estate, Nonsuch Palace.

-Lumley married secondly, Elizabeth Darcy, daughter of Thomas Darcy, 2nd Baron Darcy of Chiche, by Frances, daughter of Richard Rich, 1st Baron Rich.
+Lumley married secondly, Elizabeth Darcy, daughter of John Darcy, 2nd Baron Darcy of Chiche, by Frances, daughter of Richard Rich, 1st Baron Rich.
 Elizabeth survived her husband by 10 years and was buried 4 February 1616/7 at Cheam.